 A free ARF & RHD Guideline App is available for iPhone, iPad, and Android devices.
 It includes key information from the Guidelines and an acute rheumatic fever diagnosis calculator.

-Last updated17 March 2026
+Last updated01 June 2026

 Last reviewed12 February 2026